 Much of the feminist fight includes campaigning for the rights of women- which could make it seem like feminism is a one-sided affair.
 This is definitely not the case.
 The need to fight more actively for women’s rights is in response to the fact that women have been oppressed for such a significant period of time, that there is so much ground to make up for in the quest to equalise rights and deconstruct restrictive social norms.

 Feminist ideals do not include the oppression of men to achieve such goals, it encompasses the inclusion of men into our initiatives, and a mutual support to reach equality.
 For example, feminists support male equality in deconstructing the expectation that men need to be ‘strong’ and unemotional 100% of the time.
 This is a dangerous expectation, and can be seen through the upsetting rate of suicide in men.
 Men are 4 times more likely to die by suicide than women in Australia, and much of this can be attributed to the stigma around mental health issues, and the social barriers that prevent many men from accessing mental health care services.
-Feminists recognise that men face complex struggles too, and the road to equality will include changes to laws, social structures, language and stigma for both sexes.
+Feminists recognise that men face complex struggles too, and the road to equality will include changes to laws, social structures, language and stigma for both sexes, but that existing structures disproportionately hurt women and queer folk.

 I am an avid believer that in order to spread awareness and change you need to practice what you preach.
 It is all good and well to superficially discuss equality and change but unless you are working towards this change with the language you use, discussing challenging subjects with people and encouraging others to take control of their lives, your intentions aren’t being put into practice.